J2583/AtmosphereAutopilot/README.md

 Low level dynamics inversion angular acceleration controllers.
 Input: desired angular acceleration (and yaw output for roll controller).
 Output: pitch\roll\yaw control state.

 Short GUI description:
-* _Csurf output_ - current expected virtual control surface position, wich is usually lagged from control signal.
+* _Csurf output_ - current expected virtual control surface position, which is usually lagged from control signal.
 * _write telemetry_ button - primitive logging capability for further matlab analysis. .csv logs are saved in KSP\Resources directory to be read by plotter.m viewer.
 It is a debug utility.
 * _desired acc_ - desired acceleration, passed to this controller from above.
 * _model predicted acc_ - predicted by model acceleration for the next frame.